mhreza76/PHP/README.md

 ```

 Closing tag is optional and some cases omitting the closing tag is very helpful.
-1.using include or require function
+1. using include or require function
-2.unwanted whitespace will not occur at the end of file
+2. unwanted whitespace will not occur at the end of file
-3.add header any time
+3. add header any time

 ```PHP
 <?php echo "omitting closing tag";